jdscolam/Rapptor.Mods.Feathers/readme.markdown

 Coming Soon
 --

-1. Better whitespace handling around tags
 1. Ensure that a user can only delete their own tags
-1. Allowing a user to only add a tag once
 1. Reducing the number of tags returned to a managable number (~20 or so)
 1. Getting a list of unique posts that have a given tag
 1. Tag clouds on posts, including counts